loiseaujc/QuadProg/paper/paper.md

 ## A modernized implementation

-Among the many algorithms proposed over the years to solve convex QPs, the method by @goldfarb-idnani has proven to be one of the most numerically stable and accurate of all.
-A popular implementation of this algorithm is `quadprog` by Berwin Turlach, interfaced with the `R` programming language as early as 1997 by Andreas Weingessel [@turlach2007quadprog].
+Among the many algorithms proposed to solve convex QPs, the one by @goldfarb-idnani has proven to be efficient, numerically stable and accurate.
+A popular implementation of this algorithm is `quadprog` by Berwin Turlach, interfaced with the `R` programming language as early as 1997 [@turlach2007quadprog].
 Since then, `quadprog` has been ported to many different languages, including [JavaScript](https://github.com/albertosantini/quadprog), [Rust](https://docs.rs/quadprog/latest/quadprog/), or [Julia](https://github.com/fabienlefloch/GoldfarbIdnaniSolver.jl).
-Yet, very little effort within the Fortran community has been devoted to modernizing the original Fortran source code.
+Yet, very little effort within the Fortran community has been devoted to modernizing the original source code.
 This contribution is a step in this direction.
 It is part of a wider community-driven effort aiming at modernizing the overall Fortran ecosystem.

 Written in FORTRAN 77, the original `quadprog` implementation makes use of language features now considered as obsolete.
 Moreover, `blas` and `lapack` being not as well established back then as they are today, many vector and matrix-vector operations relied on simple implementations, potentially hindering the use of modern CPU instructions or hardware acceleration.
 In our modernization effort, the most important updates to the original code include: